poole/hyde/_posts/2016-03-08-introducing-hydejack.md

 ### How to Add a New Tag

-Tags are not meant to be used #instagram #style: #food #goodfood #goodlife #happy #happylife #didimentionfood #yougetthepoint, as each tag requires some setup work.
+Tags are not meant to be used #instagram #style: #food #goodfood #happy #happylife #didimentionfood #yougetthepoint, as each tag requires some setup work.
 I tend to think of it as categories that can be combined.

-1. Add an entry to `_data/tags.yml`, where the key represents a slug and provide at least the `name` and optionally an `image`, `color` and `description`.
+1. Add an entry to `_data/tags.yml`, where the key represents a slug and provide at least a `name` value and optionally `image`, `color` and `description`.

     Example `/_data/tags.yml`: